- July 27, 2022

 A well-designed website organically grows a company’s business and reinforces branding.

 A study by Nielsen Norman Group found that users stay on a website for an average of 10 to 20 seconds.
 Visitors hang around longer only if they find something worthwhile during those initial glances.
-For a business, every second count.
+For a business, every second counts.

 Several factors may strip a website of value.
 Here are 11 problems that affect a site’s presentation alongside fixes to immediately apply to help drive greater user engagement and better traffic.